costavicent/ANYXI/README.md

 The interested reader is referred to the following publication for further details on the design of the ANYXI:
   Costa, Alonso, Falomir, Dellunde: _An Art Painting Style Explainable Classifier grounded on Logical and Commonsense Reasoning_, submitted.

-## Contents of this project
+## The QArt337 dataset

-**The QArt337 dataset**.
-This dataset ('QArt-337.csv') comes out of joining the QArt-Dataset and the Painting-91-BIP dataset.
+The QArt337 dataset ('QArt-337.csv') comes out of joining the QArt-Dataset and the Painting-91-BIP dataset.
 For further details on the QArt-Dataset, the reader is referred to
    Falomir, Cabedo, Sanz, and Abril (2018): _Categorizing paintings in art styles based on qualitative color descriptors, quantitative global features and machine learning (QArt-Learn)_.
 Expert Syst.
 Appl., 97, 83–94.
 Retrieved from https://doi.org/10.1016/j.eswa.2017.11.056